mffiedler/svt-case-doc/learn/amq.md

 Problems:

 * `factory.clientID` seems not working.
-Only console it is still `Client id: JmsProducer0`.
+On console it is still `Client id: JmsProducer0`.
 * `consumer.destName=queue://TEST.FOO` seems not working:

 ```